You can treat a stye with home remedies and over-the-counter (OTC) medications. If these don’t help resolve it, you should see a doctor.

 Instead of using a warm cloth compress, you can use a warm tea bag.
 Black tea works best because it helps reduce swelling and has antibacterial properties.

 Add boiled water to a mug, then drop a tea bag as if you were making tea.
-Let the tea steep for about 1 minute.
-Wait until the tea bag cools enough to place over your eye, then keep it on your eye for about 5 to 10 minutes.
+Let the tea steep for about one minute.
+Wait until the tea bag cools enough to place over your eye, then keep it on your eye for about 5–10 minutes.
 Warm it up every 30 seconds by placing it in warm water and wringing it.
 Use a separate tea bag for each eye.

-“You can use black tea as a compress twice daily to reduce swelling and discomfort associated with a stye,” Green says.
+“You can use black tea as a compress twice daily to reduce swelling and discomfort associated with a stye,” Green said.

 However, the wetness might irritate the skin in some people, so you can also make a dry compress by placing a bit of uncooked rice in a sock and microwaving it for 20 seconds.
 Make sure to press on the bump to help it drain.